DCotterill/halixia-hugo/content/ma/digital-buddy-495.md

 layout: static
 ---

-Could you be a digital buddy and help others get online
+Could you be a digital buddy and help others get online.

 Do you know your way around a computer and feel confident in helping someone else?
 Find out about volunteering your time as a digital buddy, encouraging others to get online.